 "I think we have come to the end of our time period.
 Thank you for your interest in the subject.
-The Observer will take you back out and ask you to fill in some paperwork.
+The Observer will just run through a few details with you.
 Enjoy the rest of your day."

 Should the examiners ask for feedback from the candidate about the exam process or the written papers?
 The College recommends that this sort of questioning be avoided.
 All candidates do get asked to provide written feedback on the exam process in a confidential process and this information is passed back to the SECs.